This Fine Tuning session is all about SLAs (aka Service Level Agreements).

 In Part 3 of this Fine Tuning, we're going to discuss the actions you should take after you establish your SLA polices.

 You can set up the most beautifully constructed SLA workflows the world has ever seen, but they don’t mean much unless you’re taking the necessary steps to analyze your data and ensure you’re meeting your goals.

-The final step to your SLA puzzle is to use pre-built Explore reports, if you're on Professional or Enterprise.
+The final step to your SLA puzzle is to use pre-built Explore reports, if you have access to Explore reporting.
 To view Explore pre-built SLA reports, see Overview of the Zendesk Support dashboard.
 Additionally, you can use Explore to create your own custom reports.

 Some SLA contracts include customer checkpoints to follow up with the service provider and make sure they are holding up their end of the deal.